jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

             src.attribute_error.variable_01
             src.attribute_error.variable_02

+    # Exceptions seen

   the terminal_ is my friend, and shows AttributeError_

   .. code-block:: shell
     :force:

-    AttributeError: module 'src.attribute_error' has no attribute 'variable_02'.
+    AttributeError: module 'src.attribute_error'
+                    has no attribute 'variable_02'.
                     Did you mean: 'variable_00'?

 * I add the name and point it to :ref:`None<what is None?>` in ``attribute_error.py``